absolutejs/citra/README.md

 Some providers had restrictive steps in their signup process that prevented current testing of them.
 (Untested: Reason)

-If any issues occur please open one so it can be fixed.
+If any issues occur with a provider please open one so it can be fixed.

 - 42 (Untested: Restricted)
 - Amazon Cognito (Untested: TODO - needed cc)